cancer-research-malaysia/NeonDisco-FT/docs/SAC_Proposal.md

 ### Proposed Methodology

-* We have designed a neoantigen prediction framework (Fig 2) from which a Nextflow pipeline could be designed to identify potential neoantigens derived from alternative tumor-specific sources of genomic and transcriptomic alterations as described previously.
+* We have designed a Nextflow pipeline following a generalized neoantigen prediction framework (**Figure 3**) to identify potential neoantigens derived from alternative tumor-specific sources of genomic and transcriptomic alterations as described previously.

-The Nextflow pipeline is highly modular and would allow different prediction modules to be "plugged and played" as desired, based on a specific neoantigen-deriving aberrant source.
+* The Nextflow pipeline is highly modular and would allow different prediction modules to be "plugged and played" as desired, based on a specific neoantigen-deriving aberrant source.
+Two aberrant neoantigen-producing mechanisms have been chosen as our primary focus in establishing an Asian cancer neoantigen database.

+	1. ***Gene fusion neopeptides***: They represent the aberrant output of gene fusions caused by chromosomal genetic rearrangements via translocations, deletions, or inversions

+	2. ***Alternatively spliced neopeptides***: We will focus on *aberrant* splicing events that produce neopeptides that are absent in normal cells

 #### ***Gene Fusions***

-lorem ipsum
+As a preliminary step, we have optimized a gene fusion transcript calling using two published bioinformatics tools – Arriba and FusionCatcher.

 #### ***Aberrant ASE***

 lorem ipsum

-#### ***